Little Richard

 It’s been broken up into its base elements by cover after cover, across soul and country and rock.
 It accrues, with Didionesque cool distance, a litany of detail, of Stone’s return ” after serving in the conflict overseas”:

-And the time that he served, Had shattered all his nerves, And left a little shrapnel in his knees.
+And left a little shrapnel in his knees.

 All leading to the shattering refrain: